Conditions

 Other factors that contribute to more than 90 percent of American crashes, such as road rage, tailgating, and violations of traffic rules, such as not obeying light signals.
 The odds of an accident increased dramatically if you failed to observe pedestrians and traffic correctly at an intersection or operated a vehicle with mechanical defects.

-What Are Common Symptoms After a Car Accident?
+What Are the Common Symptoms After a Car Accident?

 There are many potential symptoms of a car accident.
 When an auto accident occurs, the occupants in the vehicle can be quickly jostled around.
 This sudden movement of starting and stopping can cause injuries to a variety of areas.
 Some injuries related to car accidents include: